Post • #elixir

 end)

-If you take anything away from this article, it's that you should always lift nested operations out of loops when possible.
+One pass to build the map, then O(1) lookups inside the loop.
+If you take anything away from this post, it’s this: always lift nested enumerations out of loops.

 allowed_statuses = ["active", "pending", "verified"]